SasmithaTharushan/vibes_nest/README.md

 ✅ Wellness Tracking – Sleep tracking, mood tracking, and to-do lists

 Tech Stack:
-	•	Frontend: Built with Flutter for a seamless and intuitive experience
-	•	Backend: Powered by Firebase for real-time data handling and authentication
+•Frontend: Built with Flutter for a seamless and intuitive experience •Backend: Powered by Firebase for real-time data handling and authentication

-📌 This project is in active development, and contributions are welcome!